Ackeraa/todo.nvim/README.md

 ```
 ## Setup
 This plugin must be explicitly enabled by using `require("todo").setup{}`

-You must pass the |file_path| to specify the where do you want to save of
+You must pass the `file_path` to specify the where do you want to save of the to-do list.
-the to-do list, for example:
 ```lua
 require("todo").setup {
     file_path = "path/to/save/todo.txt"